 These attributes give others the ability to read and interpret social situations through visual cues.
 So as the character designer should give the audience something to read from.

-Character design is a vast artistic and scientific field in character animation studio.
+Character design is a vast artistic and scientific field in a character animation studios.
 Artistic and scientific features work together to shape a well-formed character.
 All of the above features help the character designer to develop a lifelike character with human-like attributes.
 The important thing is that as a character designer, designs something rich both in appearance and traits.
 There always must be something in the character that the audience can relate to.